JustCallMeRob/neural-machine-translation-chatbot/README.md

 # Neural machine translation chatbot

-Applying neural machine translation for the purposes of creating an artificial conversational entity.
 The purpose of this project is to demonstrate the feasibility and implement methods of creating artificial conversational entities, or chatterbots using a novel new sequence-to-sequence techniques derived from advancements in machine learning, specifically in the fields of natural language processing and